stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 As a node `v` collects federated voting messages for a given statement, two thresholds trigger state transitions in `v` depending on the message.
-We define these points as follows:
+We define these thresholds as follows:

-* _quorum threshold_:  When `v` receives a message from every member of a quorum (including `v` itself)
+* _quorum threshold_:  When `v` receives a message from every member of a quorum to which it belongs (including `v` itself)

-* _blocking threshold_:  When `v` receives the message from at least one member of every one of its quorum slices (does not require `v` itself to have issued the statement)
+* _blocking threshold_:  When `v` receives the message from at least one member of every one of its quorum slices (which does not require `v` itself to have issued the statement)

 Each node `v` can make two types of representation with respect to a statement `a` during federated voting:  _vote_ `a` and _accept_ `a`.